retroSoC/i2s/README.md

 * Maskable send or receive interrupt and programmable threshold
 * Static synchronous design
 * Full synthesizable

+FULL vision of datatsheet can be found in [datasheet.md](./doc/datasheet.md).

 ## Build and Test
 ```bash